 The Fall of 2016 we purchased our travel trailer (never having EVER gone camping before together), yeah you heard that right, we were crazy I think!
 We went on our first little camping trip a few weeks later and loved it!
 We knew we made the right choice!

 That same fall my husband was able to quit his job and come home so he can help with the kids, and I could focus more on the business.
 Everything was going great!

 Over the course of the next few weeks I spent a lot of time scrambling, thinking, exploring, and trying to find a way to make it all work.
 I connected with another graphic designer and we worked together on a couple projects hoping to stir up some business.
 But nothing was the same.

 So I launched my Facebook group and worked on networking, growing, and expanding.
 It started slow but it is because of a lot of amazing people spreading the news that my group is what it is today, in fact this business is 100% built on referrals!

 In the summer of 2017 it was official we moved into our trailer and put our house on the market, we were ready, this was happening...
 1 week in and major devastation our trailer flooded!
 Oh no!!
 Luckily we had good insurance but this landed us with living with my parents for several months while the repairs and everything took place.

 Fast forward to the end of the summer we were well ready to get started on this new adventure.
 We needed the change and the hope of a better tomorrow.
 So mid October we did it!
 We officially loaded up our trailer and set off into the sunset.

-We are now over 3 years of traveling and we still are loving it, shortly after our 2nd full year we traded our travel trailer in for a 38ft motorhome and have really enjoyed being a bit more mobile, travel days have become easier and have been able to extend our boondocking days.
+We are now over 4 years of traveling and we still are loving it, shortly after our 2nd full year we traded our travel trailer in for a 38ft motorhome and have really enjoyed being a bit more mobile, travel days have become easier and have been able to extend our boondocking days.
 There has been a lot of learning and figuring out as we go.
 Maneuvering cell signal and balancing travel, exploring and the business.
 There are bumps in the road but it’s always about figuring it out and making it work.
 Finding the Joy no matter the circumstance.